-At Oceanview, we all come from many different walks of life and are discovering life’s meaning through a transforming relationship with Jesus.
-If you are looking for a church home, for a community or are curious about a relationship with God, we invite you to join us for worship on this website or in person at 10:00am on Sundays.
+At Oceanview, we all come from many different walks of life and are discovering life’s meaning through a transformational relationship with Jesus.
+If you are looking for a church home, a community, or are curious about a relationship with God, we invite you to join us for worship on this website or in person at 10:00am on Sundays.

 About Pastor Emily

 I’m Pastor Emily and I've been the pastor at Oceanview since February of 2018.
 I was born in Tampa, Florida and grew up all over the state.
 My husband, Shawn, and I were married in 2005 and welcomed a baby girl named Mary Virginia to our family in 2007.
 Shawn has owned and operated OceanSide Masonry in Jupiter since 2000 and we’ve called Abacoa home since 2006.